 How to Complete Your Gift

-1. Determine how you would like your real estate gift to be used.
+- Determine how you would like the Baltimore Washington Medical Center Foundation to use your gift of closely held stock.
 Do you have a particular program in mind that you would like to fund with your gift?
-Will your gift be unrestricted, enabling us to use the proceeds from the sale of your real estate for our most pressing needs?
-If you choose to specify the purpose of your gift, please let us know so we can ensure that your intentions can be fulfilled.
+Or will your gift be unrestricted, enabling us to use the proceeds for our most pressing needs?
+If you choose to specify the purpose for your gift, please let us know so we can ensure that your intentions can be fulfilled.

-If you have any questions about these steps, please contact Mary Hunt at 502-574-1654 or firstname.lastname@example.org.
+If you have any questions about these steps or how to begin the process of completing your gift of closely held stock, please contact Adrianne Carroll at 410-553-8559 or email@example.com.

 Copyright © The Stelter Company, All rights reserved.